e-sushi/su/README.md

 # amu

+# Current State
+Currently no one is working on amu.

 This is the compiler for the programming language amu. amu is a largely C/C++ based language.
 TODO(sushi) better description